lkesteloot/unsong/unsong.md

 I looked, I listened, I let myself fall into a trance.

-[Walls of Kujiracho] came a voice from afar.
+[open-bracket]Walls of Kujiracho] came a voice from afar.

-[What?]
-I asked.
-[Sohu?]
+[open-bracket]What?]
+I asked. [open-bracket]Sohu?]

-A feeling of surprise.
-[Aaron?]
+A feeling of surprise. [open-bracket]Aaron?]

-[Oh,] I said.
-[Hi, Ana.]
+[open-bracket]Oh,] I said. [open-bracket]Hi, Ana.]

-[Aaron?] came a different voice, differently flavored.
-[What’s going on?]
+[open-bracket]Aaron?] came a different voice, differently flavored. [open-bracket]What’s going on?]

 As best I could, I tried to send thoughts and memories through the two links.
 To Ana, an explanation of where I was and what was going on.
 To Sohu, memories of my relationship with Ana.
 Both of them started talking at once.
 I mentally pushed Sohu to one side, concentrated on the quieter link.

-[I can’t feel Sohu,] Ana told me.
+[open-bracket]I can’t feel Sohu,] Ana told me.

-[And I can’t feel Erica,] I answered.
-[I don’t think kabbalistic marriage is transitive.]
+[open-bracket]And I can’t feel Erica,] I answered. [open-bracket]I don’t think kabbalistic marriage is transitive.]

-[I can barely feel Erica myself.
+[open-bracket]I can barely feel Erica myself.
 Last I got from her she was trying to join BOOJUM.]

-[ !!!
+[open-bracket] !!!
 Really ???]

-[We shouldn’t be so surprised.
+[open-bracket]We shouldn’t be so surprised.
 She always wanted to burn the euphemizing system to the ground.
 I just didn’t expect it to be so literal.
 This is the problem with being a theodicy student.
 When people tell you that the world is horrible and needs to be destroyed, you expect them to end with ‘So let’s discuss different interpretations of this fact for the next several decades.’]

-[Speaking of theodicy – Ana, have you ever heard of Elisha ben Abuyah?]
+[open-bracket]Speaking of theodicy – Ana, have you ever heard of Elisha ben Abuyah?]

-[Oh man, that name really brings back memories!]
+[open-bracket]Oh man, that name really brings back memories!]

-[You say that like you went to prom with him or something.]
+[open-bracket]You say that like you went to prom with him or something.]

-[Pfffft.
+[open-bracket]Pfffft.
 No, I was just – got really interested in that story freshman year of college.
 It kind of brings everything together.]

-[Howso?]
+[open-bracket]Howso?]

-[I remember I once had a teacher who asked me what would have to happen before I believed God was utterly unjust.
+[open-bracket]I remember I once had a teacher who asked me what would have to happen before I believed God was utterly unjust.
 How bad would things have to get before I admitted there was literally no possibility that the evil in the universe has a reason?
 I told him it was a stupid question.
 The magnitude of the world’s evil is so much that anyone who could be convinced of divine injustice by a <i>specific amount</i> of evil was already convinced.
 The only people who could possibly be hanging on were the ones who were literally willing to accept anything.

 He told me it didn’t work that way.
 Everyone’s willing to dismiss the evil they’ve already heard about.
 It’s become stale.
 It’s abstract.
 People who say they’ve engaged with the philosophical idea of evil encounter evil on their own, and then suddenly everything changes.
 He gave the example of all of the Jewish scholars who lost their faith during the Holocaust.
 How, they asked, could God allow six million of their countrymen to perish like that?